-The responsibility for any conversion between valid model file formats or discipline data lies with the recipient.
+The responsibility for any conversion between valid model file formats or discipline data lies with the one making the file conversion.
 The use of any newer format must be agreed on with Banedanmark.
 When necessary the version of the software will be mentioned in the ICT/IKT Specification.